Redefining Your Life’s Purpose in Portugal

 The core objective of the D2 Visa is to enable all small and medium-sized businesses to raise external resources, which would help maximize the development of the Portuguese economy.

-The Portuguese residence permits under the D2 Visa have been granted for an initial period of one year, which you can renew every two years.
-Now, similar to the D7 Visa, you can apply for a permanent residency (renewed every 10 years) after five years of residence in Portugal.
+The Portuguese residence permits under the D2 Visa have been granted for one year, which you can renew every two years.
+Now, similar to the D7 Visa, you can apply for a permanent residency (renewed every 10 years) after five years in Portugal.
 You must prove that, during those 5-year stays, you have spent at least six consecutive months living in Portugal.
 But if your business requires you to travel outside Portugal for work, then a certain amount of flexibility is given.

 Unlike the D7 Visa, where you must only provide proof of your sufficient living income, the D2 Visa is a bit more complex, requiring technical requirements regarding your business.
 In this case, you must prepare the following: